 Training & Familiarization AWS, PostgreSQL, SSAS, Big Data, Hadoop, Data Mining, DAX, MDX, XML, JSON, VB.NET Scripting, C# Scripting, Power Shell, Data Modeling, Master Data Services, Data Quality Services, Change Data Capture, Full Text Search, Service Broker, Talend, IBM DataStage.

 I spend some available time on Experts Exchange where I answer technical questions, write articles, help run the site.
 This enables me to help others with similar needs and reinforce my own skillsets, with points awarded for answers, which earn certificates.
 The ones I’m most proud of is my Ace certificate in the Microsoft Access zone earned in 2008, and Genius certificate in SQL Server zone earned in 2013.
 In 2013 I was awarded a Most Valuable Expert (MVE) Award with many other excellent experts.

-I also attend PASS events such as PASS Summit 2012, SQL Saturday events in Minnesota (I even presented a class at SQL Saturday #238), and attend various PASS-Minnesota SQL Server User Group events.
+I also attend PASS events such as PASS Summit 2012, PASS Summit 2015, SQL Saturday events in Minnesota (I even presented classes at SQL Saturday #238 and SQL Saturday #453 and was on the Board of Directors that ran SQL Saturday #557), and attended various PASS-Minnesota SQL Server User Group events.

 In terms of official certification I passed the following Microsoft certification exams:

 - 70-761 Querying Data with Transact-SQL (2018)

 - 70-461 Querying Microsoft SQL Server 2012 (2013, MSP status)

 - 70-069 Microsoft Access for Windows '95 (2000, MCP status)